discourse/discourse-subscriptions/README.md

 Ultimately, your Subscriptions are managed by the Stripe subscription portal.
 Stripe will handle the recurring billing, invoices, etc at the required intervals and notify your [Discourse Subscriptions](https://github.com/rimian/discourse-subscriptions) plugin when specific transactions happen.

-This plugin does not store transaction or subscription details in your database other than the customer and product identifiers associated with those transactions.
+This plugin does not store Stripe transaction or subscription details in your database other than the customer and product identifiers associated with those transactions.
+User group management is not stored in the stripe Portal.

 Be very careful to keep your Stripe private keys safe and secure at all times.